briandelmsft/SentinelAutomationModules/Modules/readme.md

 # Automation Modules Home

 Automation Modules make it easier to perform routine tasks by using a common set of callable Logic Apps.
-Modules should typically be deployed through the [deployment template](/Deploy/readme.md), but individual deployment templates and other information on each module can be found in these subdirectories.

 ## Available Modules